 - Strain, to keep the ice out of the glass and pour.

 The Hemingway Daiquiri follows the same mixology but adds 5 ml (0.2oz) of maraschino liqueur and 35 ml (1.25oz) of fresh grapefruit juice.

 The exotic-sounding Cuba Libre is just as well known outside of Latin American circles as the rum and coke, but the Cuba Libre comes with a twist, as well as sounding somewhat more stylish.

 Cuba Libre history

-The origins of the Cuba Libre date back to the American occupation of Cuba following the Spanish American war.
-Its creation is recorded in the Bacardi rum archives, which state that Cuba libre was first requested by a Captain Russell when soldiers were celebrating the end of the war at the American Bar in Havana.
-He asked, the tale goes, for a rum, coke and lime, as chants rose amongst the Americans and Cuba to celebrate a free Cuba – “Por Cuba Libre”
+The origins of the Cuba Libre date back to the American occupation of Cuba following the Spanish-American war.
+Its creation is recorded in the Bacardi rum archives, which state that Cuba libre was first requested by Captain Russell when soldiers were celebrating the end of the war at the American Bar in Havana.
+He asked, the tale goes, for a rum, coke, and lime, as chants rose amongst the Americans and Cuba to celebrate a free Cuba – “Por Cuba Libre”

 Where to get the best Cuba Libre in Cuba

 We found our best Cuba Libre at the Rum Museum in Santiago de Cuba!
 (Museo del Ron – 103 Peralejo, Santiago de Cuba, Cuba)